dantedenicolo/rickandmorty/README.md

 ![Rick and Morty project image](https://imgur.com/HdHbUe6.png)

 This is a basic project created using create-react-app from [React](https://react.dev/).
-It was developed following the [Henry](https://soyhenry.com) Bootcamp's schedule and it is still under development, so it will continue receiving updates and improvements.
+It was developed following the [Henry](https://soyhenry.com) Bootcamp's schedule and it is now discontinued.
+Feel free to use it and improve it as you want.

 ## Live Deploy